jay/showlinenum/README.md

 `calc.exe:~:`

 ### Allow colons in path.
-#### `@allow_colons_in_path [0,1] default: 0`
+#### `@allow_colons_in_path [0,1] default: ( show_path ?
+0 : 1 )`

-By default this script will abort if it encounters a path that contains a colon.
-That's done to guarantee that this script's diff line output can always be parsed with the first colon occurring immediately after the full path, if the path is shown.
-Even if it's not shown it's still checked.
+If this option is off then abort if a path that contains a colon is encountered.
+That's done to guarantee that this script's diff line output can always be parsed with the first colon occurring immediately after the full path.
+Note git diff paths may start with '<commit>:' like HEAD:./foo/bar, and for such a path this option would need to be on.

 ### Add color to some sections.
 #### `@color_{line_number,path,separator} <num>[;num][;num]`